 By law, success fees cannot be any higher than 25% of your compensation.
 You should check your CFA to confirm what percentage you’ll pay to your solicitor if your claim is won.

 The beauty of fixed-rate success fees is that even if your solicitor’s costs are high, you won’t be asked to pay any more than 25% of your compensation.

 What Details Need To Be Included In A CFA?

 A Conditional Fee Agreement must specify the following details:

 - The specific proceedings or parts of the proceedings that the CFA relates to.

-- Details of how and when the solicitor’s fees and other expenses related to the case have to be paid.
+- Details of how and when the solicitor’s fees related to the case have to be paid.

 - Details of the exact amount payable under various circumstances.